 But they didn’t let him go alone; rather, people went with him to his house.
-When they arrived, they saw that his uncle was not healthy and had no pain of any kind.
+When they arrived, they saw that his uncle was now healthy and nothing afflicted him.
 Mostly, he was very surprised by the way in which his nephew was being accompanied and honored.

 His uncle replied that it was true, that she had healed him at that exact moment, , and that he had seen her in exactly the same way that she had appeared to his nephew, and that she had told him that she was sending him to Mexico-Tlatelolco to see the Bishop.
 She also told him that when he [Uncle Bernardino] saw the Bishop, he should reveal absolutely everything to him and tell him what he had seen and the marvelous way in which she had healed him.
 Also that he [the Bishop] should properly name her beloved image [in Juan Diego’s cloak] “The Perfect Virgin, Santa Maria de Guadalupe.”